 Thinkwell subscriptions cannot be returned if the packaging has been opened.

 Thinkwell's online content is what makes it remarkable.
 Web resources for parents help you manage your students' progress with customized reporting.
 For students, the Thinkwell website delivers complete solutions that aren't in the workbook, additional problems for practice or review, and testing with immediate feedback.
 No, you do not have to go online to use Thinkwell, but that means you won't get these important features of the program.
-Therefore, Sonlight recommends purchasing Thinkwell ONLY if you plan to use it online.
+Therefore, Sonlight recommends purchasing Thinkwell ONLY if you plan to use it online, and you will need a separate subscription for each student.
 If you have limited access to the web, then you may want to consider Saxon Advanced Math, Saxon Calculus, or another textbook-based program.

 The Calculus notebook (included in item #571-11) contains only copies of the lecture notes.

 Returned products must be unopened and/or unused.
 They must be returned within 30 days of registration date.
 Purchase price will be refunded *minus* shipping and handling.